ggardel/ggardel.github.io/README.md

 # ggardel.github.io

-This portfolio now (2017)is included as a Project at my new Website/Portfolio/Blog and more... visit here:  www.gustdev.com
+# PS:This portfolio* now (2017) is included as a Project at my new Website/Portfolio/Blog and more...
+  visit here:  www.gustdev.com

-This is a SPA Portfolio built with AngularJS, JavaScript, JQuery and Bootstrap.
+This is a SPA Portfolio* built with AngularJS, JavaScript, JQuery and Bootstrap.
 You can visti my Portfolio at:

 https://ggardel.github.io